shinaaina/olu-clickbase-conversation-query/README.md

 - A GitHub Action to schedule the execution of the Python code daily.

 **Other Points to note:**
+1. The SQL file is just included for reference purposes, and has no impact in the actual code that runs.

-1. The Python code has the following parameters that should be changed to values for the respoective environments:
+2. The Python code has the following parameters that should be changed to values for the respoective environments:
 - Click House Connection details:
   - hostname
   - port